AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/faqs/open-wp-basic-trial.md

 product-area: documents;system-administration
 navigation-topic: faqs-workfront-proof
 title: Opening a Workfront Proof basic trial account
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: The basic trial account lets you try out some of the features available on our Select and Premium plans.
+For a full Select or Premium trial, please contact our Sales team.
 ---

-# Opening a *Workfront Proof* basic trial account
+# Opening a `Workfront Proof` basic trial account

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Understanding a Basic Trial Account